 We have a healthcare system.
 We need a health system.

 Modern medicine is extraordinary at treating disease.
-But it’s designed to react to problems, not prevent them.
-By the time most conditions are diagnosed, the underlying processes have been developing for years — sometimes decades.
+But it is designed to react to problems, not prevent them.
+By the time most conditions are diagnosed, the underlying processes have been developing for years, sometimes decades.

 Preventive health flips the script.
 Instead of waiting for symptoms, it focuses on identifying and addressing risk factors early, when interventions are most effective and least invasive.